darktable-org/dtdocs/content/darkroom/pixelpipe/the-pixelpipe-and-module-order.md

 2. At some point in the pixelpipe, these pixel values are compressed by a non-linear tone mapping operation into a smaller dynamic range more suitable for display on a monitor or a print.

 3. The remaining modules operate in the non-linear _display-referred_ section of the pixelpipe to produce the final output image.

-### display-referred workflow

-Prior to version 3.0 Ansel's workflow was _display-referred_ (auto-apply pixel workflow defaults = "display-referred") and this option is still provided as a legacy mode.
-In this workflow, the [_base curve_](../../../module-reference/processing-modules/base-curve.md) or [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) module performs tone mapping early in the pixelpipe and most other Ansel modules operate on image data in the compressed _display-referred_ space.

-Selecting the display-referred workflow enables the legacy (pre-Ansel-3.0) module order and automatically switches on the [_base curve_](../../../module-reference/processing-modules/base-curve.md) module for new images.

-Pixel data within the _display-referred_ space is non-linear and is not a physically realistic representation of the original scene.
-This can lead to various artifacts with some modules, hence the creation of the (now default) _scene-referred_ workflow.

-### scene-referred workflow

-_Scene-referred_ workflow (auto-apply pixel workflow defaults = "scene-referred") was introduced as part of Ansel 3.0.
-The module order was entirely rearranged to place the [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) and [_base curve_](../../../module-reference/processing-modules/base-curve.md) tone mapping modules much later in the pixelpipe.
-This means that most modules now operate in _linear rgb_ space with only a few modules remaining within the non-linear _display-referred_ space.
-Within this workflow it is now recommended that the majority of image processing takes place using the modules up to and including [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md).
-Operations in this section of the pixelpipe, being truly linear, are much more physically realistic and produce fewer artifacts.

-Selecting the scene-referred workflow enables the _v3.0_ module order and automatically enables the [_exposure_](../../../module-reference/processing-modules/exposure.md) and [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) modules with some presets designed to act as a reasonable starting point for scene-referred editing.

 ## changing module order